Unplanned pregnancy is common and it is estimated that approximately 200,000 unplanned pregnancies occur in Australia every year.

 There are three choices available when you have an unplanned pregnancy:

-• Continue the pregnancy and parent.
+- Continue the pregnancy and parent.

-• Continue the pregnancy and place the child for adoption.
+- Continue the pregnancy and place the child for adoption.

-• Have an abortion.
+- Have an abortion.

 You can do a home urine pregnancy test, or you can go to your doctor or a family planning clinic to have a test.
 Home pregnancy tests are readily available in supermarkets and pharmacies.
 If you make sure that the test is in date and follow the manufacturer’s instructions correctly, the accuracy of these tests is 97%.
 Using the first urine sample in the morning makes the test more accurate.
-You need to do a urine pregnancy test after you have missed your period, or 16 days after the sex you are worried about.
+Remember you need to do a urine pregnancy test after you have missed your period, or 16 days after the sex you are worried about.
 If you do a test too early, such as before a missed period, it may not be accurate.

 If the pregnancy test is negative and your period still has not come, repeat the test again in a week.
 If it is still negative, then you might want to visit your GP or a family planning clinic.

+The symptoms of pregnancy can vary.
 The most common symptom that occurs is no period, or your period being unusually short and light.

 Other symptoms include:

-• Swollen and tender breasts
+- Swollen and tender breasts

-• Nipple sensitivity
+- Nipple sensitivity

-• Urinating more often
+- Urinating more often

-• Food aversions (finding the taste and smell of some foods very unpleasant)
+- Food aversions (finding the taste and smell of some foods very unpleasant)

-• Food cravings
+- Food cravings

-• Mild pelvic cramping which may feellike period cramps
+- Mild pelvic cramping which may feellike period cramps

-• Feeling more emotional or moody
+- Feeling more emotional or moody

 Pregnancy is counted in weeks and days rather than months, and the length is referred to as ‘gestation’.

 Pregnancy is divided into 3 trimesters:

-•The first trimester is from the beginning to 12 weeks.
+- •The first trimester is from the beginning to 12 weeks.

-•The second trimester is from 13 weeks to 28 weeks.
+- •The second trimester is from 13 weeks to 28 weeks.

-•The third trimester is from 29 weeks to 40 weeks.
+- •The third trimester is from 29 weeks to 40 weeks.

 Emotions generally can be quite intense during pregnancy.
 This is thought to be due to the effect of pregnancy hormones.
 You may experience mood swings and may become upset more easily.